agrifooddatacanada/OCA_package_standard/README.md

 ![OCA package](https://github.com/carlyh-micb/OCA_package/blob/main/package.png)

-Figure: example oca_package structure - note this is being updated.
+Figure: example oca_package structure.
+Bundle and dependencies are present in the oca_bundle which is the OCA specification.
+Extensions are grouped according to community and bundle_digest target.
+In this example there is one community (adc) and two schema bundles (blue and orange highlight) which are referenced by two community groupings.

 ### OCA Bundle
 The overlays and capture base of the [OCA Specification](http://oca.colossi.network/specification/) are contained in the oca_bundle object of an oca_package.
 The contents of oca_bundle are governed by the Human Colossus Foundation and documented into the official [OCA Specification](http://oca.colossi.network/specification/).